shukriadams/arewedown/README.md

             - "3000:3000"

 - Two directory volume mounts are required, one for logs, the other for config.
-    - Ensure write access to the `logs` directory, the container runs with user id 1000, use `chown -R 1000 path/to/logs` to allow log writing.
+    - Ensure write access to the `logs` directory, the container runs with user id 1000, use `chown -R 1000 path/to/logs` to enable writes, or the app will fail.
     - Create an empty `settings.yml` file in the config directory, this is where all application settings live.

 ## Logs

-_AreWeDown?_ logs a lot.
-It writes its own logs to the `./logs/<DATE>.log`, and then for each watcher in `./logs/<WATCHER>/logs/<DATE>.log`.
-You can also do a simple `docker logs arewdown` to see recent events.
+_AreWeDown?_ logs, a lot.
+It writes its own logs to the `/etc/arewedown/logs/<DATE>.log`, and then for each watcher in `/etc/arewedown/logs/<WATCHER>/logs/<DATE>.log`.
+Use `docker logs arewdown` to quickly see recent log entries.

 ## Config